bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 will handle all of them and execute all the relevant systems (before moving on to the next [stage](./stages.md)).

-(if you are curious about how this is implemented, see [Looping Run Criteria](./run-criteria-loop.md))

 ## State Stack

 Instead of completely transitioning from one state to another, you can also